 When working in a team, your productivity is affected by the decisions and habits of the other members.
 Even if you are all uber-efficient and always stick to deadlines, the team as a whole might struggle to communicate and deliver things on time.
 If you and your teammates/employees find it hard to get things done together, read on and see how Nozbe can help you out.

 How often misunderstandings 🤦 or lack of information hinder team productivity and stop people from completing work on time?
 I’d say pretty often.
 And here is our proven method for efficient communication… which you may find too simple and obvious to get excited about.
 The task-based communication.
+Let’s get excited about it for a while: check out what it is and how it is different from the collaboration & communication methods you know!

 Project management might be traditionally considered the backbone of construction firms, architectural firms, advertising and graphic design agencies – those with an obvious client ‘project’ to manage, though it is also now making it entry into the professional services arena, assisting teams to keep track of client commitments, regulate competing priorities, and overall enable better communication between staff, better client service and delivering efficiencies that make a positive contribution to the bottom line.